 Prof Tim Schwanen – Professor of Transport Studies and Geography, and Director of the Transport Studies Unit, University of Oxford

-This event is targeted at postgraduate (taught and research) Master students, PhD students and early career researchers, as well as academics more advanced in their careers.
+This event was targeted at postgraduate (taught and research) Master students, PhD students and early career researchers, as well as academics more advanced in their careers.